Fall Semester 2023: Finalizing work for Thesis Exhibition in March 2024. I've made a series of large ceramic vessels and staged them with paintings.

 Fall Semester, 2022

-I've focused on deconstructing paintings as a way to interrogate the traditional notion of painting through the manipulation of imagery, substrates, and frames.
-I wanted to parody qualities of a painting that are most undesirable – a warped frame and a loose canvas – calling attention to the “objectness” of a painting, which is often overlooked in favor of the image it conveys.
+I'm focusing on deconstructing paintings as a way to interrogate the traditional notion of painting through the manipulation of imagery, substrates, and frames.
+I wanted to parody the most undesirable qualities of a painting – a warped frame and a loose canvas – calling attention to the “objectness” of a painting, which is often overlooked in favor of the image it conveys.